Evergrande offshore bondholders surprised by debt restructuring regulatory hurdles

-SYDNEY : China Evergrande Group's offshore bondholder group said on Monday it was surprised by the property developer's recent announcement that its offshore debt restructuring plan failed to meet regulatory requirements.
+SYDNEY: China Evergrande Group's offshore bondholder group said on Monday (Oct 9) it was surprised by the property developer's recent announcement that its offshore debt restructuring plan failed to meet regulatory requirements.

 In a statement, the ad hoc bondholder group said it had not been given any documents or filings from Evergrande despite repeated requests.